aminehmida/aws-fzf/README.md

 # The problem:

-When interaction with AWS web console, many times I find that it's very slow or have some strange limitation/inconsistencies.
+When interacting with AWS web console, many times I find that it's very slow or have some strange limitation/inconsistencies.
-But, I always keep coming back to it because it's intuitive and the learning curve is almost non existing.
+And I always keep coming back to it because it's intuitive and the learning curve is almost non existing.

 # What is this?